+Regular mental stimulation and exercise is essential to keeping your pooch healthy and happy.
 Without an outlet like chasing a ball or going for walkies, a dog's pent up nervous energy and boredom generally result in them chewing your favourite shoes or shredding their bed.

 One of the best tools for managing dog anxiety is obedience training.
 This type of dog training lays the foundations for a trusting and healthy relationship between you and your fur kid and makes it easier for them to socialise.

 Counterconditioning is a dog training strategy used to treat dog anxiety.
 The purpose of counterconditioning is to change your pooch's response to anxiety-inducing stimuli.
 Usually, professional dog trainers teach anxious dogs to sit or focus on their owners instead of displaying anxious or aggressive behaviour.

 Proper dog socialisation helps prevent fur kids from developing anxiety, becoming overly protective and lashing out.
 By teaching your dogs to meet new people, other dogs, animals or enjoy new places and experiences, you’ll help them decrease and even avoid the exaggerated fight or flight responses driven by anxiety.